Nanofinance going digital

 Our mission is to work with Savings Groups (SGs) to help them get a better return on their savings and make their money work harder for them.

-If you wish to read the executive summary of our action-research project and understand better our long-term strategy towards achieving sustainability, please download this document below.
+To read the Executive Summary of our action-research project and understand our long-term strategy towards achieving sustainability, please download the document below.

 What we do

-Savolution is an NGO with a start-up spirit operating in the nanofinance space and serving people at the bottom of the pyramid trough the Savolution Platform.
+Savolution is an NGO with a start-up spirit operating in the nanofinance space and serving people at the bottom of the pyramid through the Savolution Platform.

 Our long-term goal is to evolve into a commercially viable and financially independent social enterprise that strives to bring inclusive financial products and services to the extremely poor in order to support their savings efforts and their micro enterprises.